Michael Cahill (hurler)

-Michael Cahill (born 3 January 1989) is an Irish hurler who currently plays as a left corner-back for the Tipperary senior team.
+Michael Cahill (born 3 January 1989) is an Irish hurler who currently plays as a left corner-back at senior level for the Tipperary county team.

 Cahill made his first appearance for the team during the 2009 National League and has become a regular player over the last few seasons.
 During that time he has won two All-Ireland winners' medals, four Munster winners' medals and one All-Star award.
 He has ended up as an All-Ireland runner-up on three occasions.

 At club level Cahill is a six-time county club championship medalist with Thurles Sarsfield's and has also won the Munster Senior Club Hurling Championship on one occasion.

 Playing career

 Club

 Cahill plays his club hurling with the famous Thurles Sarsfield's club and enjoyed much success as a dual player in various juvenile and under-age grades.

 In 2006 he was just seventeen years-old when he made his senior championship debut for the club.

 After losing the championship decider in 2008, Thurles Sarsfield's bounced back to return to the county final again the following year.
 By this stage Cahill was a regular member of the starting fifteen.
 A 0–14 to 0–5 trouncing of Drom-Inch gave him his first county club championship medal.

 Thurles Sarsfield's made it two-in-a-row in 2010.
 A 1–16 to 1–7 defeat of Clonoulty-Rossmore gave Cahill a second championship medal.

 After surrendering their title in 2011, Thurles Sarsfield's were back in the county decider again the following year.
 A 1–21 to 2–15 defeat of Drom-Inch gave Cahill his third championship medal in four seasons.